Cyrodwd/ElsTheDog-WaterBooster/README.md

 - Dynamic and static anomalies (Thunders, fire tears, etc.)
 - Minimalistic menus
 - Music (from Cave Story)
-- A prize on winning.
+- A "prize" on winning.

 ## Missing
-- Better background for Game Over.
-- Backgrounds for Water Booster Approved, and Water Booster Rejected.
+- Background for Water Booster Rejected.
 - Sounds.

 This game was created with [Parin](https://github.com/Kapendev/parin).